A Functional Approach to Curve Alignment and Shape Analysis: Introduction

+The analysis of $\mathbf{C}$ has been widely studied in the shape analysis literature.
+Early approaches relied on a finite set of points along the curve, referred to as landmarks, which are assumed to correspond across objects \citep{dryden1998}.
+More recent work considers $\mathbf{C}$ as a continuous planar curve (see, e.g., \cite{younes1998}) and introduces elastic shape analysis frameworks in which reparametrization functions $\gamma$ are modeled as diffeomorphic transformations and estimated jointly with rotation.
+In practice, these approaches rely on discretizations of the curve and numerical procedures, such as dynamic programming, and do not admit closed-form solutions.
+Moreover, elastic reparametrizations introduce an additional layer of transformation that must be estimated and interpreted.

+{ This work addresses the specific challenges arising when contours are automatically extracted from images, where phase variability due to arbitrary starting points is the dominant source of misalignment.} In this context, we restrict the class of admissible transformations by focusing on global deformations, namely scaling, translation, rotation, and a simple reparametrization of the starting point.
+This choice leads to alignment procedures that are fully compatible with a functional representation of the curve and can be carried out without additional discretization beyond the chosen basis representation.
+While more flexible approaches may be incorporated at a later stage, they are not required to capture the main geometric variability induced by image-based contour extraction.

+Functional Data Analysis (FDA) provides a natural framework for modeling planar curves as functional observations \cite{ramsay2008}.
+While several works have considered shape data within this framework (see, e.g., \cite{stocker2023, dai2018, dai2022}), the problem of jointly estimating deformation variables and modeling the resulting aligned curves has not been explicitly addressed.

+In this paper, we adopt a functional data analysis framework to study the random planar curve defined in \eqref{general_mod}.
+In particular, $\mathbf{C}$ is viewed as a bivariate functional variable and its realizations are therefore treated as functional data.

-An appealing aspect of considering the space $\Gamma$ defined in \eqref{def_Gamma} is that when representing the planar curve $\mathbf{X}$ as a finite Fourier series, the estimation of the reparametrization function and the rotation matrix can be reformulated as an optimization program related to the Procrustes problem \citep{procrustes}.
-Although Fourier functions have been the source of several investigations in the shape analysis community to summarize the shape (see e.g. Chap.6 in \cite{burger2009}), our approach proposes a novel framework that uses these functions to define a basis expansion.
-Indeed, in the spirit of functional data analysis, they are used to recover the functional form of each discretely observed realization of $\mathbf{X}$.
-In summary, the main contributions of this work are as follows: \begin{itemize} \item A functional data-based procedure to estimate the deformation variables from a bi-variate random planar curve $\mathbf{X}$.
-This method exploits the propriety of the Fourier basis functions coupled with the set of reparametrization functions when the variations are consequences of different starting points. \item A novel modelization for $\mathbf{X}$ that explicitly accounts for the deformation variables through a joint principal component analysis (PCA): one is done on the aligned functional variable ($\rho \mathbf{\tilde X}$) and the other on the remaining deformation variables. \end{itemize}
+In summary, the main contributions of this work are as follows: \begin{itemize} \item A functional data-based procedure to estimate the deformation variables from a bi-variate random planar curve $\mathbf{C}$, focusing on phase variability induced by different starting points. \item A novel model for $\mathbf{C}$ that explicitly accounts for the deformation variables through two separate principal component analysis (PCA): one is performed on the aligned functional variable ($\rho \mathbf{\tilde C}$) and the other on the remaining deformation variables. \end{itemize}